anup-khanal/logger-codeigniter/README.md

 # logger-codeigniter
 Logger for CodeIgniter

-#### I would encourage you to try the original_firestick_backup first as this repo is modified for my use.
+#### I would encourage you to try the original_firestick_backup first as CILogs is modified for my use.

 ### @author package modified by Anup Khanal - www.anupkhanal.info, 2017